-"[I]ndividuals who establish direction for a working group of individuals and who gain appropriate style of leadership for effective and efficient leadership and management in the
+"[I]ndividuals who establish direction for a working group of individuals and who gain commitments from the group of members to establish direction and who then motivate members to achieve the direction's outcome".

 (Conger, 1992:18, cited in Abbas and Asghar, 2010:9).